pjwilcoxen/sym/docs/index.md

 # Documentation

++ [Overview](sym-overview.pdf): an overview of Sym and a short discussion of its design principles.

++ [Notation](comparing-notation.pdf): a short example comparing Sym's notation with that of Fortran and Gempack's TABLO language.

++ [G-Cubed](sym-gcubed-example.pdf): an annotated example of the use of Sym in implementing the G-Cubed model.

-See [usage](usage.md) for a short usage description for the program, including a list of the back-end solution packages that are currently supported.
-See [syntax](syntax.md) for a brief overview of Sym's syntax.
++ [Usage](usage.md): a short usage description for the program, including a list of the back-end solution packages that are currently supported.

++ [Syntax](syntax.md): a brief overview of Sym's syntax.